MicheleTornetta/e-commerceBackEnd/instructions.md

 Your task is to build the back end for an e-commerce site by modifying starter code.

-THEN I am able to connect to a database using Sequelize WHEN I enter schema and seed commands
+DONE ---  able to connect to a database using Sequelize WHEN I enter schema and seed commands
 THEN a development database is created and is seeded with test data  npm run seed WHEN I enter the command to invoke the application